s-vivien/CGBenchmark/README.md

 # CG Benchmark

+Like [CGSpunk](https://github.com/danBhentschel/CGSpunk), except it's made in Java
+... and you don't need to have your browser open
-Like [CGSpunk](https://github.com/danBhentschel/CGSpunk), except it's made in Java and you can queue several codes to run big fat batches of games and compare results easily.
+... and you can queue several codes to run big fat batches of games and compare results easily.

+### What it does:
-Allows you to queue batches of matches on any multiplayer/contest game of CodinGame.
+Allows you to queue batches of matches on any multiplayer game of CodinGame.
+Simulates PLAY in the IDE and gathers results.
 You can add an unlimited number of source code in the configuration file, they'll be benchmarked one by one.
+Supports multi-account; matches are distributed between the configured accounts to fasten the benchmark.
 A .txt report file with global winrate and replay links will be produced for each of them.
+Reports for a single code looks like [this](https://pastebin.com/PSJphjsi)

 ### Build:
 The tool requires JDK 1.8, and is built with Gradle, using the task `fatJar`.
 The result is a standalone jar.

 ### Run:
-java -jar CGBenchmark.jar -c \<path to your json configuration\>
+`java -jar CGBenchmark.jar -c <path_to_your_json_configuration_file>`

 ### Configure:
 Before you can run the tool, you must configure your CG account, code list and some other stuff.
-Fortunately, the CG cookie has a very long lifetime (several monthes) so you'll only have to do this once.
-As for the `agentId` of the enemy you want to benchmark your code against, you can grab it on [CGStats](http://cgstats.magusgeek.com) by searching the opponent's nickname in the leaderboard; its agentId will be displayed at the top of the results.
+For the `agentId` of the enemy you want to benchmark your code against, you can grab it on [CGStats](http://cgstats.magusgeek.com) by searching the opponent's nickname in the leaderboard; its agentId will be displayed at the top of the results.

 The configuration uses the JSON format, and must contains the following items :
 ```javascript